B-UMMI/LMAS/docs/user/parameters.rst

 A set of **default parameters** is provided, but these can be easily altered by either editing the ``params.config`` file, or by passing the new value when executing the workflow with nextflow.
+There are three main parameters in LMAS: **reference, fastq and md**.

 The **triple reference sequences** can be passed with the ``--reference`` parameter, and ``--fastq`` recieves the **raw data** for assembly.
 The raw data is a collection of sequence fragments from the references, and can be either obtained *in silico* or from real sequencing platforms.
 Users can pass text information, in a markdown file, on input samples to be presented in the report with the ``--md`` parameter.

 **Assemblers** are run with the tool's default parametes, but basic execution parameters, such as length of k-mer, can be altered.

-The **quality assessment** values can also be ajusted.
+The target values for some **quality assessment** metrics can also be ajusted, such as N50 and NG50.

-Assemblers are

 Input Files
 ------------